wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 * Launch!

 == Upgrade Notice ==
+= 2.3
+* Cleaned up code making it more consistent and added the ability to set a custom upload directory per feature requests.
 = 2.2.1
 * This patch provides a fallback method for locating wp-load.php when the $_SERVER variable isn't working do to misconfiguration in PHP.
 = 2.2 =